Inner Elbow Pain and Weakened Grip?

 - Cooking (large pots, pans)

-Note: The ulnar nerve (responsible for pinky-side numbness) passes through the inner elbow.
-Golfer’s elbow often coexists with ulnar nerve issues, requiring accurate differentiation.
+Note: The ulnar nerve (responsible for pinky-side numbness) runs through the inner elbow.
+Golfer’s elbow and ulnar nerve issues often coexist, requiring accurate differentiation.

 Our Approach at Yonsei Shinmyung

-Golfer’s elbow treatment focuses on tendon tissue regeneration and correcting arm usage patterns.
-If ulnar nerve issues coexist, we treat both simultaneously.
+Golfer’s elbow requires tendon tissue regeneration and correcting arm use patterns.
+If ulnar nerve issues coexist, we treat both together.

 Hydrodissection releases adhesions around tendons and improves blood flow.
-If ulnar nerve compression exists, we also release the nerve pathway. - Stage 2: Activate (Circulation PT)
+If ulnar nerve compression exists, we release the nerve area as well. - Phase 2: Activate (Circulation PT)

-Progressive strengthening of weakened wrist flexors.
-Eccentric exercises are particularly effective. - Stage 3: Integrate
+Progressively strengthen weakened wrist flexors.
+Eccentric exercises are effective. - Phase 3: Integrate

 Golfer’s Elbow Self-Care

-- Reduce painful motions (use less, not complete rest)
+- Reduce painful movements (use less, not complete rest)

 - Lift objects with palms facing up